What is Waldorf Education?

 Where Are you located?

-Families are encouraged to attend one of our info sessions before applying and accepting enrollment to ensure El Rio is a good fit for their child.
-Please contact Lloyd Knight at lloyd.knight@elrioschool.org to RSVP for an upcoming info session or school tour.
+Families are encouraged but not required to attend a tour before applying and accepting enrollment to ensure El Rio is a good fit for their child.
+Tours for the 26-27 school year will begin in October 2025.

-To apply, click here to apply.
-If more students apply than there is space within a grade, a lottery for that particular grade.
-Families will be notified of their enrollment status within one week of the lottery.
+Click here to apply.
+When applications for a given school year and grade are greater than the space available within that grade, a lottery will be held to determine offers of enrollment.
 Anyone who applies outside of our open enrollment period will be placed on the waitlist on a first come, first served basis.
-Our lottery preferences are as follows:
+Families included in the lottery will be notified of their enrollment status within one week of the lottery.

-3. Students who reside in the attendance area of Albion Elementary School (the closest elementary school to our location)
+3. LAUSD residency + child resides within the attendance area of Albion Elementary School (the closest elementary school to our location)

-4. Students who qualify for Free or Reduced Price meals.
+4. LAUSD residency + child qualifies for Free or Reduced Price meals.
 To determine if your family is eligible, visit the CA Department of Education website: http://www.cde.ca.gov/ls/nu/rs/scales1819.asp/ A family automatically qualifies if receiving food stamps, CalFresh, CalWORKs, Kin-GAP, or FDPIR or other public assistance.
 You or your children do not have to be a U.S. citizen to qualify for free or reduced price lunch.

 How do I apply?